-The Department's Efforts to Prevent and Reduce Improper and Unknown Payments
+The Department's Efforts To Prevent and Reduce Improper and Unknown Payments

 Kearney assessed the Department's efforts to prevent and reduce improper and unknown payments.
-Through inquiries with MC staff and review of Department policies and procedures and responses to OMB data calls, Kearney found that the Department is performing procedures to detect and recover improper payments.
-Specifically, MC's policies and procedures include an established process for the Office of Management Analysis to identify and recapture (collect) erroneous vendor payments and to track erroneous payments that were identified and returned by vendors.
-Furthermore, the Department will use the Department of the Treasury Offset Program to collect overpayments if the Office of Claims is unsuccessful in its efforts recapture an improper payment.
+Through inquiries with MC staff and review of Department policies and procedures and responses to OMB data calls, Kearney found that the Department was performing procedures to detect and recover improper payments.
+Specifically, MC's policies and procedures included an established process for the Office of Management Analysis to identify and recapture (collect) erroneous vendor payments and to track erroneous payments that were identified and returned by vendors.
+Furthermore, the Department will use the Department of the Treasury Offset Program to collect overpayments if the Office of Claims is unsuccessful in its efforts to recapture an improper payment.

-In addition, the Department uses resources such as the Department of the Treasury's Do Not Pay Initiative and the General Services Administration's System for Award Management33 to reduce improper payments prior to making a payment or award.
-CGFS employees are required to review pre-payment and pre-award procedures and ensure that a thorough review of available databases with relevant information on eligibility occurs before the release of any federal funds, to the extent permitted by law.
+In addition, the Department uses resources such as the Department of the Treasury's Do Not Pay Initiative and the General Services Administration's System for Award Management38 to reduce improper payments prior to making a payment or an award.
+CGFS employees are required to review pre-payment and pre-award procedures and ensure that a thorough review